instrumentthegrid/website-astro/src/content/about/-index.md

       content: "Capture value 30x faster <br /> than business-as-usual"

     - icon: FaDice
-      value: 95
+      value: 0
       unit: "%"
-      content: "Reduce internal <br /> implementation risk "
+      content: "Involvement of utility IT & field crews "

     - icon: FaJetFighter
       value: 100
       unit: "ms"
-      content: "Grid sensing to your screen in <br /> 100 millisecs"
+      content: "Grid awareness to your screen in <br /> 100 millisecs"

 services:
-  - title: "We care about <br />your use cases"
+  - title: "We care about <br />your use case & workflow"
     description: Making data actionable is essential.
-Every use case is different.
+We strive to seamlessly integrate GVP into your workflow.
     icon: FaFileSignature

   - title: "Your value creation partner now <br />and in the future"
-    description: GridVisibility's value depends on our close customer partnerships.
+    description: GridVisibility's value depends on our engaged customer collaboration.
 We're with you.
     icon: FaHandshakeAngle

   - title: "Personalized <br />support from day one"
     description: We know what we've built is critical path for you and your grid.
 We've got your back every step of the way.
     icon: FaHeadset

+# office_culture
+office_culture:
+  enable: true
+  title: "GridVisibility's Culture"
+  content: "At GridVisibility, we believe in respect, honesty, hard work, humanity, and fun."
+  images:
+  - image: "/images/office-culture/1.webp"
+  - image: "/images/office-culture/2.webp"
+  - image: "/images/office-culture/3.webp"
+  - image: "/images/office-culture/4.webp"
+  - image: "/images/office-culture/5.webp"
+  - image: "/images/office-culture/6.webp"

   # join_our_team:
   #   title : "Want to Join our Team?"
   #   content : "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Consequat eget amtempus eu at consecttur."